Voivodeship of Serbia and Banat of Temeschwar: History

+The Serbs had previously been granted a number of privileges by the Habsburg emperor, starting in 1691, followed by the 1779 Declaratory Rescript of the Illyrian Nation.
+During the Revolutions of 1848 in the Austrian Empire, a self-proclaimed autonomous province of Serbian Vojvodina was created in 1848.

-Creation of the self-proclaimed autonomous province of Serbian Vojvodina in 1848 was followed by the Imperial Patent of 4th March (1849), known as the March Constitution, that imposed constitutional reorganization of the Austrian Empire, and provided (in article 72) a formal base for the creation of an official administrative unit under the name: Voivodeship of Serbia (Woiwodschaft Serbien), also allowing the possibility for future association of that province with other crown lands.
+In 1849, the Imperial Patent of 4th March, known as the March Constitution, imposed constitutional reorganization of the Austrian Empire, and provided (in article 72) a formal base for the creation of an official administrative unit under the name: Voivodeship of Serbia (Woiwodschaft Serbien), also allowing the possibility for future association of that province with other crown lands.

-The Voivodeship was officially formed by a decision of the Austrian emperor in November 1849, after the Revolutions of 1848/1849.
-It was formed in accordance with privilege given to Serbs by the Habsburg emperor in 1691, recognizing the right of Serbs to territorial autonomy within the Habsburg monarchy.
+The Voivodeship was officially formed by a decision of the Austrian emperor in November 1849.

 It consisted of the regions of Banat, Bačka and northern Syrmian municipalities of Ilok and Ruma.
 An Austrian governor seated in Temeschwar ruled the area, and the title of Voivode belonged to the emperor himself.
 The full title of the emperor was "Grand Voivod of the Voivodeship of Serbia" (Großwoiwode der Woiwodschaft Serbien).
 Even after the Voivodeship was abolished, the emperor kept this title until the end of Austro-Hungarian Monarchy in 1918.